 In this example, there is a primary and secondary navigation, as well as a page navigation option.
 In a sitemap, this might feel jumbled.
 The wireframe illustrates how this complex navigation can work effectively.

 In many instances, clients may not understand what you mean when you say “hero image,” “google map integration,” “product filtering,” “light boxes” and hundreds of other types of features.
 Wireframing specific project features on a website provides a clear communication to a client how these features will function, where they will live on the specific page and how useful they might actually be.

-This is the one of the most important points of the entire wireframing process.
+This is one of the most important points of the entire wireframing process.
 Creating wireframes pushes usability to the forefront in showcasing page layouts at their core.

 For clients who purchase a content managed website, this point is especially important.
 A wireframe will immediately identify how well your site will handle content growth.
+Scalability and flexibility matter.

 For example, if you only have ten products offered right now, but in six months you may have 100, you will want your website to accommodate this growth without impact to the website design, site architecture or usability.
 Wireframes will identify these important areas of content growth.